 - Electro-Galvanized Sheets

-Electro-galvanized sheets are more expensive than hot-dipped metallic coating sheets.
+Electro-galvanized steel sheets are more expensive than hot-dipped metallic coating sheets.
 They are also mostly preferred in mechanical applications.

 It has base steel of cold rolled annealed steel and is prepared by electroplating the base steel with a thick and pure zinc coating.
 The base steel absorbs the zinc coating.